(Last updated on: 28/05/2022)

 Market examples: Grand Bazaar, Istanbul (Turkey), Camden Market, London (UK), Damnoen Saduak Floating Market, Bangkok (Thailand), Marrakesh Souks (Morocco).

-There are different types of markets.
+There are different types of markets, which are popular types of tourist attractions.
 Some markets are intended for local use (i.e. fruit and vegetable markets or fish markets) and others are intended for tourists (i.e. souvenir markets).

 There are many places throughout the world that are famous for their markets.
 Some tourists may visit especially because they wish to visit the market.
 And for others, visiting a market may be a byproduct of their trip.